Saarim-Salim/Google-Sheets-Clone/README.md

-# competishunSubmission
+# SheetFlow - A Google Sheets Clone
 Submission for Competishun next round.

 GETTING STARTED

-# Google Sheets Design App
+# SheetFlow Design App

-The Google Sheets Design App is a mobile application built using React Native that allows you to create and edit a simple spreadsheet-like interface.
+The SheetFlow App is a mobile application built using React Native that allows you to create and edit a simple spreadsheet-like interface.
 You can change cell values and download the spreadsheet in XLSX format.

 ## Table of Contents